tmaestrini/spo-spfx-MSALAuthentication/README.md

 ## Summary

-The SPFX MSAL Authentication Demo webpart provides a practical example of implementing Microsoft Authentication Library (MSAL) within a SharePoint Framework environment, allowing users to authenticate against Azure AD and obtain access tokens for secure API calls.
+The SPFX MSAL Authentication Demo webpart provides a practical example of implementing Microsoft Authentication Library (MSAL) within a SharePoint Framework environment, allowing users to authenticate against Entra ID and obtain access tokens for secure API calls.

-It should serve as a template for developers to understand and implement Azure AD authentication in their own SharePoint Framework solutions.
+It should serve as a template for developers to understand and implement Entra ID authentication in their own SharePoint Framework solutions.

 ## Used SharePoint Framework Version